 The graduate Certificate in Public Health requires 18 s.h. of credit.
+Students must complete the certificate's required course work within five years of entering the program and must maintain a g.p.a. of at least 2.75 in work for the certificate.
 All certificate courses are offered online at least once a year, and all courses are offered on campus.
 Students who are only enrolled in the Certificate in Public Health program may not register for courses other than those required for the certificate.

 The certificate program is designed to improve public health practice and public health workforce capacity in Iowa and the upper Midwest.
 It is intended primarily for individuals in public health practice, those in the workforce, and those interested in strengthening their knowledge and skills in basic public health competencies.